-Cities are drivers of the Great Transformation towards sustainability.
-Yet, the shift toward sustainable urban development requires the reorientation of planning toward transformative planning practices.
+The shift toward sustainable urban and regional development requires the reorientation of planning toward transformative planning practices.
 Transformative planning practices are characterized by co-creation and experimentation.
 Recent work on practices of urban planning and development shows, however, that the necessary shift toward transformative practices is often not achieved.

-My work focuses on the question of how novel research insights could contribute to transformative urban development.
-So far, there is still a research gap regarding actors’ lack of transformative agency in practice: There remains a need to understand how, why, and under what circumstances citizens, academia, industry, and government (with a focus on urban and regional planners) are willing and able to jointly shape urban sustainability transitions.
-My work therefore aims to provide insights into actors (Individuals), actor relations (Interaction), and possible activities to influence actors’ practices in order to enable transformative practices (Intervention).
-To this end, I aim to provide an integrated socio-psychological and spatial analysis of sustainable urban development.
+My work focuses on the question of how novel research insights could contribute to transformative urban and regional development.
+So far, there is still a research gap regarding the problem of actors’ lack of transformative agency in practice: There remains a need to understand how, why, and under what circumstances citizens, science, industry, and government (with a focus on urban and regional planners) are willing and able to jointly shape the transition to urban and regional sustainability.
+Therefore, my work aims to provide insights into actors (individuals), actor relations (interaction), and possible activities to influence actors’ practices to enable transformative practices (intervention).
+To this end, I aim to provide an integrated socio-psychological and spatial analysis of sustainable urban and regional development.

 Karlsruhe Institute of Technology (KIT)